tonyhieu/college-notes/_posts/2023-02-22-econ20b-reading.md

 **The Simple Case of 100-Percent-Reserve Banking**

-- Assume that there is only $100 of currency, so the total supply of money is $100, and one bank that only takes deposits + doesn't make loans
+- Assume that there is only 100 dollars of currency, so the total supply of money is 100 dollars, and one bank that only takes deposits + doesn't make loans
     - Money that banks have received but not loand out are **reserves**
     - Because all deposits are treated as reserves, this system is called *100-percent-reserve-banking*
 - The money in the bank can be represented with a *T-account* which is an accounting statement showing liabilities and assets ![image](https://user-images.githubusercontent.com/54915685/222273436-a7b31b93-0b85-4b69-9317-20bf58007a69.png)